 PACER Plus is a trade and development agreement for the region to help overcome these challenges by making it easier for countries to trade, while creating jobs and increasing living standards and wealth for families.
 Consequently, an area of nascent interest is developmental partnerships that build, at least in the first instance, on RSE/labour mobility interaction.
-This involves cultivating relationships between the hapu/iwi and villages/ tribes that send or employ workers that go beyond the commodification of their labour.
+This involves cultivating relationships between the iwi and villages/tribes that send or employ

+Submissions or requests for information can be sent to: PACREG@mfat.govt.nz workers that go beyond the commodification of their labour.
 There is interest in developing relationships that acknowledge their common whakapapa, foster culturally authentic interactions and lead to outcomes that deliver greater social equity in Pacific communities.
 Iwi development models may be of interest in the Pacific even though the experiences are not always directly transferable.